12 June 2017 by VegettoEX

 This is an huge community!
 You want people to understand what you are saying, and you likely want to be taken seriously.
 Be sure to use proper sentence structure when you write, along with punctuation and spacing where appropriate.
 While these situations are rare, posts are subject to being corrected in red by moderators; this is intended to give people a little “heads-up” that they agreed to these rules and are expected to type properly.
 Not every little mistake will be corrected (especially those from our foreign, non-native-English-speaking visitors), but if you find yourself subject to these corrections, it may be time to re-evaluate your posting style.

 This is a Dragon Ball-exclusive community.
 Unless there is a direct comparison, correlation, or influence being discussed with regard to other franchises, we ask that all conversations and contributions be about and solely about Dragon Ball.
 All contributions should be polite, accepting, and written properly.
 Excessive (particularly one-line-quote-and-response) back-and-forths are frowned upon, as are multiple posts in a row by the same user.
 Please think about your contributions before making them; a simple “Yes” or “I agree”, while having a perfectly fine sentiment behind them, do not actually add anything substantial to the on-going conversations.
 Just like a single word is not an appropriate response, an image in and of itself is not an appropriate response.
 No matter what the subject matter, we simply ask that our members bring as much substance to the conversation as possible in as well-written a way as possible.
 All written and visual content should, as a general rule, be kept as “safe for work” as possible.
+Please do not contact individual moderators or administrators regarding forum content and activity.
+If you wish to bring posts to a moderator’s attention, please do so by using the built-in functionality — there is a button on every post! — to report the content to our centralized database.
+Please note that our forum is not a platform for unsolicited private communication to users; should we receive reports of unwanted private messages and spamming, account access will be revoked.

 Be respectful of your peers.
 While maintained exclusively in English, this is truly a global community with fans from all walks of life.
 Your opinions must be expressed with civility.
 Rudeness (including slanderous words) and personal attacks against members — of this community or otherwise — will not be tolerated.
 That being said, be realistic and pay attention to what is actually being discussed and argued; realize that when inanimate objects and productions are being criticized, it is not a personal attack on you, and “playing the victim” will not be tolerated.
 Additionally, it must be recognized that fans can and will be familiar with all sorts of different versions (or “re-versionings”, if you will) of the franchise.
 However, emphasis will be placed on the original Japanese version, as it is the single “global” version that can be enjoyed by all, and is the primary focus of Kanzenshuu as a whole.
 Furthermore, certain regional-specific spellings and quirks may automatically be adjusted by the forum to reflect this global perspective.